blockarchitech/azure-sso/README.md

 ## Contributing

 If you want to contribute, please do.
-I don't really mess with SAML often, and I'm sure there are better ways to do this.
-I just wanted to get it working, and I'm sure there are better ways to do it.
+I don't really mess with SAML often, and I just wanted to get it working.
+I'm sure there are better ways to do this.

 ## License